zivid/zivid-python-samples/README.md

       convert it to OpenCV format, then extract and visualize depth map.
     - [downsample][1] - Downsample point cloud from a ZDF file.
     - [gamma_correction] - Capture 2D image with gamma correction.
+    - [mask_point_cloud] - Read point cloud data from a ZDF file, apply a binary mask, and visualize it.
     - **visualization**
       - [capture_vis_3d_in_loop] - Capture point clouds, with color,
         from the Zivid camera, and visualize them in a loop.
       - [capture_vis_3d_in_loop_with_keypress_exit] - Capture point
         clouds, with color, from the Zivid camera, and visualize them in a loop.
 Press 'q' to exit.
+    - **cuda**
+      - [capture_and_process_image_with_cupy_on_cuda] - Demonstrate GPU
+        interop with CuPy: wrap a Zivid GPU image buffer as a CuPy array without copying it through CPU memory.
+      - [capture_and_render_point_cloud_with_opengl_on_cuda] -
+        Demonstrate GPU point cloud rendering with CUDA-OpenGL interop: capture a Zivid point cloud, copy it device-to-device
+      - [capture_and_segment_image_with_pytorch_on_cuda] - Demonstrate
+        zero-copy GPU interop between Zivid and PyTorch/CuPy by feeding a Zivid 2D image into a third-party
     - **transform**
       - [get_checkerboard_pose_from_zdf] - Read point cloud data of a
         Zivid calibration board from a ZDF file, estimate the